 Check With Your Doctor

-- In addition to high blood pressure, you have an additional chronic health condition.
+- In addition to high blood pressure, you have an additional chronic health condition such as diabetes.

 - You have experienced a heart attack or have a heart condition.

 - There is a family history of problems that are heart related before the age of 55 in men and age 65 in women.

 - You experience dizziness with any exertion.

 - You are male aged 45 or over.